JadenSimon/proposal-defer/README.md

 # ECMAScript `defer` Statement

 We propose the introduction of a new control-flow statement into ECMAScript: `defer`.
-This statement executes code unconditionally at the end of the current scope in a last-in-first-out (LIFO) manner.
+This statement executes code unconditionally at the end of the current lexical scope in a last-in-first-out (LIFO) manner.

 ```js
 defer console.log('world!');